Fencing rules: Flicking

 In the 1980s, this led to a growing popularity of hits delivered with a whip-like action (commonly known as "the flick"), bending the blade around the opponent's parry.
 Many saw this as an unacceptable deviation from tradition.
 In fact, the disputes over the flick grew so bitter that a number of traditionalists advocated (and still continue to advocate) complete abandonment of electronic scoring as something detrimental to fencing as an art.

 Timing changes

-In 2004-2005 the FIE brought in rule changes to address such concerns.
+In 2004-2005 the FIE brought in rule changes to address concerns over flicking.
 The dwell time (the length of time the point has to remain depressed in order to register a hit) was increased from 1 millisecond to 15 milliseconds.
-This change has been rather controversial.
-While it has not eliminated the flick altogether, it has made it technically trickier thereby denting its popularity.
-However, there have been some serious problems with apparently "palpable" hits not registering.
-Moreover, the imperative to make clear "square-on" hits has led to a number of unforeseen results, which, it has been argued, have made foil less rather than more classical.
+While this did not eliminate the flick altogether, it made it technically trickier thereby denting its popularity.
+However, there have been issues with apparently "palpable" hits not registering.
+Moreover, the imperative to make clear "square-on" hits has led to a number of unforeseen results.
 The following have been reported: